 Face coverings FAQs

-Following government advice, you must wear a face covering when travelling with us.
+Following government advice, you must wear a face covering onboard trains and at stations.

 - Wearing a face covering on public transport is required by law and everyone has responsibility for abiding by this requirement

 - Anyone that isn’t exempt from wearing a face covering can get fined between £200 and £6,400 from the police or Transport for London enforcement officers.
 You can see a full list of exemptions from the government here.

 - Please don’t forget there are legitimate exemptions for good reasons, so no-one can make judgments about an individual who isn’t wearing a face covering

 - We at c2c are playing our part by informing and encouraging people that face coverings are required onboard.
 There’s a lot of existing information promoting this at our stations, on our website and social media, but we will be going further as more people return to commuting – so look out for even more signs and announcements soon

 - We have given away thousands of face coverings for free in recent weeks, but this won’t last forever: please get used to taking personal responsibility and bringing your own

 - One power we don’t have is to enforce face coverings by fining people or ejecting them from the network.
 This power is reserved for British Transport Police alone

 Information on what type of face covering is appropriate has been provided by Public Health England here.